Originally published 11/16/2019.

-College football remains one of the most popular, most watched sports in the U.S. With 163 million fans watching on television and 47 million attending in person each year, college football is second only to the National Football League in terms of core fans across all sports.1
+College football remains one of the most popular, most watched sports in the U.S. With 163 million fans watching on television and tens of millions attending in person each year, college football is second only to the National Football League in terms of core fans across all sports.1

 A real job